 Do fellowship applicants need to be Board-certified or Board-eligible?

 It is not expected that all applicants (especially those still in residency) will have passed their Board exams.
+Prior to the first date of work as a fellow, it is expected that fellows will have completed residency training at an ACGME-certified residency and will have a California Medical License.
 Fellows will work with the Program Director to arrange time to take their board exam during fellowship (at the fellow’s expense).

 While we are constantly striving to improve our program, we do not anticipate any major changes to the fellowship other than adding more slots in the fellowship.

 I’m going to be so busy.
 How can I still thrive and stay fit?